Clara Sipprell: Rising fame

-Throughout the 1920s Sipprell continued to exhibit and have her work published, and in 1928 and 1929 she was given her first one-person shows, at San Jose State Teachers College.
+Throughout the 1920s, Sipprell continued to exhibit and have her work published, and in 1928 and 1929 she was given her first one-person shows, at San Jose State Teachers College.
 She also continued her friendship and living arrangement with the Khrabroffs, even after they had a daughter in 1927.
 However, around 1932 tension developed between Sipprell and her close friends over the rise of the Stalinist government in Russia.
 The Khrabroffs remained loyal to the ousted czarists, and they felt Sipprell's continued association with some who were sympathetic to the Stalinists was intolerable.
 By 1935 the friendship was over, and Sipprell started living on her own for the first time.

-In 1932 her photograph New York City, Old and New became the first artwork by a female artist acquired for the collection of the Museum of Modern Art, New York.
+In 1932, her photograph New York City, Old and New became the first artwork by a female artist acquired for the collection of the Museum of Modern Art, New York.

 Later life

-In 1937 Sipprell moved to Manchester, Vermont, at the suggestion of Vermont poets Walter Hard and Robert Frost.
+In 1937, Sipprell moved to Manchester, Vermont, at the suggestion of Vermont poets Walter Hard and Robert Frost.
 Soon after she met Phyllis Reid Fenner (1899–1982), a writer, librarian, and anthologist of children's books.
 Fourteen years younger than Sipprell, Fenner soon became Sipprell's housemate and traveling companion.
 This relationship continued through the final thirty-eight years of Sipprell's life.
 In the mid-1960s, they had architect Harold Olmsted build them a house in Manchester, which included the first darkroom that Sipprell ever had in the same place she lived.

 It is not clear if Sipprell's relationships with any of the women she lived with were sexual or even romantic, yet their length and stability indicate an extraordinary level of commitment.

 Clara Sipprell died in April 1975 at the age of eighty-nine.
 Her ashes are buried in a plot near an outcropping of rock in Dellwood Cemetery.
 Attached to the rock is a small bronze tablet on which, in accordance with her wishes, are engraved her own name along with the names of Jessica Beers and Phyllis Fenner.

 Over the course of her lifetime her work was shown in more than 100 photography exhibitions around the world.
-Major collections of her work are housed at the Amon Carter Museum and at Syracuse University.
+Major collections of her work are housed at the Amon Carter Museum of American Art and at Syracuse University.